John Wayne Gacy: Return to Chicago

-Gacy was granted parole with twelve months' probation on June 18, 1970, after having served eighteen months of his ten-year sentence.
-Conditions of his probation included that Gacy relocate to Chicago to live with his mother, and that he must observe a 10:00 p.m. curfew.
+Gacy was granted parole with twelve months' probation on June 18, 1970, having served eighteen months of his ten-year sentence.
+Conditions of his probation included a nightly curfew and that Gacy relocate to Chicago to live with his mother.
 On his release, Gacy told friend and fellow Jaycee Clarence Lane—who picked him up from the prison and had remained steadfast in his belief of Gacy's innocence—that he would "never go back to jail" and that he intended to re-establish himself in Waterloo.
-However, within 24 hours of his release, Gacy had relocated to Chicago.
-He arrived there by bus on June 19 and shortly thereafter obtained a job as a short-order cook in a restaurant.
+However, within twenty-four hours, Gacy had relocated to Chicago.
+He arrived there by bus on June 19 and shortly thereafter obtained a job as a short-order cook.

 On February 12, 1971, Gacy was charged with sexually assaulting a teenage boy who claimed that he had lured him into his car at Chicago's Greyhound bus terminal and driven him to his home, where he had attempted to force the boy into sex.
 The court dismissed this complaint when the boy failed to appear.
-On June 22, Gacy was arrested and charged with aggravated sexual battery and reckless conduct.
-The arrest was in response to a complaint filed by a youth who claimed that Gacy had flashed a sheriff's badge, lured him into his car, and forced him to perform oral sex.
+On June 22, Gacy was arrested and charged with aggravated sexual battery and reckless conduct, in response to a complaint filed by a youth who claimed that Gacy had flashed a sheriff's badge, lured him into his car, and forced him to perform oral sex.
 These charges were dropped after the complainant attempted to blackmail Gacy.

-The Iowa Board of Parole did not learn of these incidents and eight months later, on October 18, 1971, Gacy's parole ended.
-The following month, the records of Gacy's previous criminal convictions in Iowa were sealed.
+The Iowa Board of Parole did not learn of these incidents.
+Gacy's parole ended on October 18, 1971, and a month later the records of Gacy's criminal convictions in Iowa were sealed.

 8213 West Summerdale Avenue

-With financial assistance from his mother, Gacy bought a ranch house near the village of Norridge in Norwood Park Township, an unincorporated area of Cook County, itself a part of metropolitan Chicago.
-He resided at the address, 8213 West Summerdale Avenue, until his arrest in December 1978 and, according to Gacy, committed all his murders there.
+With financial assistance from his mother, Gacy bought a ranch-style house at 8213 West Summerdale Avenue in unincorporated Norwood Park Township, Illinois, part of metropolitan Chicago.
+He lived there until his arrest in December 1978 and, according to Gacy, committed all his murders there.

 Gacy was active in his local community and helpful towards his neighbors; he willingly loaned his construction tools and plowed snow from neighborhood walks free of charge.
-Between 1974 and 1978, he hosted annual summer parties, each devoted to a particular theme.
-These events were attended by up to four hundred people, including politicians and business associates.
+From 1974 to 1978, he hosted themed annual summer parties.
+These events were attended by up to 400 people, including neighbors, politicians and business associates.